miakwong/PurelyHandmade-milestone4/docs/technical_documentation.md

 The frontend is built using vanilla JavaScript with Bootstrap 5 for styling.
 It uses a client-side architecture where:

-- Data is initially loaded from the server and cached in localStorage
+- Data is loaded from the server through API endpoints with localStorage fallback
 - UI interactions are handled through event listeners
-- Products can be filtered, sorted, and paginated entirely on the client-side
+- Products can be filtered, sorted, and paginated
-- Cart functionality is implemented using localStorage
+- Cart functionality is implemented using server API with localStorage fallback for offline support

 ### 2.2 Key Features